ArataKagan/external-sorting-python/README.md

 ## File contents

-external-sorting-main.py : The main file for all the code input.txt : The original large file output.txt : The output file random-words-generator.py : Includes code for generating random words
+external-sorting-main.py : The main file for all the code<br/>
+input.txt : The original large file<br/>
+output.txt : The output file<br/>
+random-words-generator.py : Includes code for generating random words

 ## Choice of Technology